-With many engineers working in the same code-base, it's important to have a strategy for how individuals work together.
+With many engineers working in the same code-base, it's important to have a strategy for source-control and how individuals work together.
 To avoid overriding each other's changes, engineers create their own copy of the codebase, called branches.
 Following an analogy of a tree, the master copy is sometimes called the mainline or the trunk.
 The process of incorporating the changes of an individual's copy into the main master trunk is called merging.

 To understand how trunk-based development, it's useful to first look at the alternative strategy, feature branch development.